theonedev/onedev/readme.md

 ### Create Build Spec in a Breeze

-No complex yaml grammars to remember.
-Create build spec for your projects with GUI and auto-completion instantly without learning.
+Build spec is defined in a yaml file together with your code, and OneDev provides a GUI to create the build spec without any learning curve.

 ![Cispec](doc/images/cispec.gif)